 "Notwithstanding the foregoing, major capital expenditures relating to structural work, additions or construction of any buildings on real property owned by a party shall not form a part of the capital budget of the Department and the party owning the said property shall be solely responsible for any costs relating to such capital expenditures.
-It is agreed that day today maintenance of all real property will be the responsibility of, and at the cost of, the Department".
+It is agreed that day-to-day maintenance of all real property will be the responsibility of, and at the cost of, the Department".

 This is one of the only areas of the CFESA where the overall concept of creating a consolidated fire service has not been fully applied.
 Both Towns remain responsible for the fire stations within their respective communities.
+Ownership issues with facility consolidation need to be resolved before the CFESA can be adopted.